 Use a timer to prevent overcooking meals.
 Automatic shut off devices can be fitted to gas and electric stoves to turn them off if the stove is accidentally left on.
 This type of safety feature needs to be professionally installed.

-Cook yummy meals in this slow cooker that has adjustable low, high and warm settings.
+This slow cooker that has adjustable low, high and warm settings making it easy to cook a ...